Cluster Exploration using Informative Manifold Projections: Experimental results

 \subsubsection{UCI Adult data}

-We sampled 1000 data points from the UCI Adult dataset~\cite{UCI_Adult} which consists of six features.
-Age, education level, and work hours per week are numeric ones while ethnicity (white/other), gender (male/female) and income ($>$ 50k) are binary ones.
+We sampled 1,000 data points from the UCI Adult dataset \cite{UCI_adult} which consists of six features.
+Age, education level and work hours per week are numeric while ethnicity (white/other), gender (male/female) and income ($>$ 50,000) are binary.

-Using the ethnicity feature as prior, we obtain cPCA, ct-SNE (selecting its hyperparameters according to the original work \cite{ctSNE}) and IMAPCE ($\alpha=1, \mu = 150$) embeddings as shown in figures \ref{fig:ex2-a} - \ref{fig:ex2-c}. cPCA provides embeddings with mixed ethnicity, gender and income features, failing to exhibit any clear cluster formation.
-On the contrary, ct-SNE contains clusters of different gender and income points but does not remove the prior information as there are also clusters of different ethnicites.
-Finally, IMAPCE embeddings remove the prior information by having mixed ethnicities while they also reveal the cluster structure of both gender (red-green colors) and income (filled-unfilled markers) attributes.
+Using the ethnicity feature as prior, we obtain cPCA, ct-SNE, Fair-NeRV and IMAPCE ($\alpha=1, \mu = 150$) embeddings as shown in Figures \ref{fig:ex2-a} - \ref{fig:ex2-d}. cPCA provides embeddings with mixed ethnicity, gender and income features, failing to exhibit any clear cluster formation. ct-SNE fails to remove the ethnicity information from male instances, but successfully does so for female ones.
+In addition, the complementary gender structure is not unveiled as there is overlap between red and green points.
+On the contrary, Fair-NeRV and IMAPCE remove the ethnicity variation by having clusters with mixed ethnicities.
+Their results are similar as they exhibit clusters of different gender (red-green colors) and income (filled-unfilled markers) attributes.
+However, IMAPCE slightly outperforms Fair-NeRV which incorrectly clusters together points with different gender and some points with different income labels.

-Similar to the synthetic data experiments, we compared the Laplacian scores of cPCA, ct-SNE and IMAPCE embeddings evaluated on the ethnicity prior as shown in Figure \ref{fig:ex2-d}.
-IMAPCE has larger Laplacian scores and thus discounts the ethnicity prior information more effectively than both cPCA and ct-SNE.
-Equivalent experiments using gender attribute as well as the combination of gender and income attributes as priors are provided in the UCI Adult Data Embeddings Appendix.
+Similar to the synthetic data experiments, we computed the NLS scores of all methods with respect to the ethnicity attribute and for neighborhood sizes of 10, 20, \dots, 100.
+We report the average NLS over the neighborhood size in Table \ref{table:1}.
+IMAPCE and Fair-NeRV achieve higher average NLS and thus discount the ethnicity attribute information more effectively than both cPCA and ct-SNE, as also qualitatively confirmed.
+Similar experiments using gender attribute and the combination of gender and ethnicity attributes as prior are included in Section \ref{Supp:Adult} of the Supplementary Material.